Table of Contents

-- Set Up Your Main Contract.
+- Set Up Your Main Contracts.
 While most Procore customers create a single main contract for a single construction project, project teams do have the option to create multiple main contracts in the Main Contracts tool.
 For details, see Create Main Contacts.
-Similar to budget, you can also choose from two methods for setting up your main contract: (1) You can manually Update the Programme of Values (BOQ) on a Main Contract or (2) you can Import a Main Contract BOQ from a CSV File.
+Similar to budget, you can also choose from two methods for setting up your main contract: (1) You can manually Update the Bill of Quantities on a Main Contract or (2) you can Import a Main Contract BOQ from a CSV File.
 When finished with the initial setup, simply approve it.
 See Approve a Main Contract.

 TipDoes your construction project have multiple funding sources or delivery methods?
 Learn why some Procore clients decide to create multiple main contracts on their Procore project.
 This is helpful when you have a need to divide the scope of work on a project into multiple phases or stages, however, doing so does present a few considerations.
 For more information, see Are there any system limitations when projects have multiple main contracts?

-- Create and Manage Owner Payment Applications.
-After your main contract is set and you've set up the Commitments tool as described below, you can also create and manage your owner payment applications.
+- Create and Manage Main Contract Payment Applications.
+After your main contract is set and you've set up the Commitments tool as described below, you can also create and manage your main contract payment applications.
 An owner payment application is an itemized record of a financial transaction between a project owner and a company responsible for completing work.
 Typically, it is issued by a main contractor and submitted to a project owner to signal that a payment is due for completed work.
-See Create an Owner Payment Application.
+See Create an Owner Payment application.

 - Create a Payments Received Log.
 After you receive your payment, you can also create a log to track the payments you've received.
 Your budget and budget reports are automatically updated to reflect your entries.
-For details, see Create a Payment Received.
+For details, see Create a Payment Received for a Main Contract.

 To learn what else you can do with the Main Contracts tool, see Main Contracts.